fengari-lua/fengari/README.md

 ### `require` and `package.loadlib`

-In the browser `require` and `package.loadlib` try to find a file by making XHR requests.
+In the browser `require` and `package.loadlib` try to find a file by making synchronous XHR requests.

 ### _Missing_ features